ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Domain from the domains for which valid DMARC Policy Records were retrieved from the longest to the shortest:

-1. If a valid DMARC Policy Record contains the psd= tag set to 'n' (psd=n), this is the Organizational Domain, and the selection process is complete.
+1. If a valid DMARC Policy Record contains the psd= tag set to "n" (psd=n), this is the Organizational Domain, and the selection process is complete.

-2. If a valid DMARC Policy Record, other than the one for the domain where the tree walk started, contains the psd= tag set to 'y' (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.
-For example, if in the course of a tree walk a DMARC Policy Record is queried for at first \_dmarc.mail.example.com and then \_dmarc.example.com, and a valid DMARC Policy Record containing the psd= tag set to 'y' is found at
+2. If a valid DMARC Policy Record, other than the one for the domain where the tree walk started, contains the psd= tag set to "y" (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.
+For example, if in the course of a tree walk a DMARC Policy Record is queried for at first \_dmarc.mail.example.com and then \_dmarc.example.com, and a valid DMARC Policy Record containing the psd= tag set to "y" is found at
    \_dmarc.example.com, then "mail.example.com" is the domain one label below "example.com" in the DNS hierarchy and is thus the Organizational Domain.